dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

    Two forms of a circle inscribed in a square

 It is for this reason that the decision point is at the center of the pixel.
-This draws circles that look like the one in `An aesthetically pleasing circle`_.
+This draws circles that look like the one in :ref:`an-aesthetically-pleasing-circle`

+.. _an-aesthetically-pleasing-circle:

 .. figure:: images/graphics-7.png
    :align: center